All payments are made using our secure online booking system; course fees must be paid in full at the time of booking to enrol on your course.

 In addition, all short course students should be aware there may be additional costs applicable to their programme of study for such items as books, instruments, consumables, etc. Details of likely costs vary between subject areas and students should view the list of ‘Suggested Suppliers’ in the first instance for competitively priced materials, your tutor will also be able to advise.

-Courses are available to anyone over the age of 16.
+Courses are available to anyone over the age of 16, with no upper age limit.

-A 20% discounted rate is offered to full-time Arts University Bournemouth and Bournemouth University staff and academic students* (one staff/student discounted place per course).
+A 20% discounted rate is offered to full-time Arts University Bournemouth and Bournemouth University staff and academic students* (restricted to one staff & one student discounted place per course).

 *Not applicable to Short Course students